 Four “Don’ts” And One “Do” Of Living In The Moment

-To round off our guide, we’ll now explore some of the things we ought not to do when it comes to being in the now, along with one thing that is absolutely vital.
+To round off our guide, we’ll explore some of the things we ought not to do when it comes to being in the now, along with one thing that is vital.

 Don’t make it your end goal – this may sound a bit counterintuitive, but there is no need to think or say, “I’m going to live in the moment today.”

-Finding yourself in the now is always the result of action – whether it’s transcendental meditation, embracing the company of friends, or playing a musical instrument.
+Finding yourself in the now is the result of action.
+That action might be transcendental meditation, embracing the company of friends, or playing a musical instrument.

-So the goal you should set yourself is to do more activities that result in that state of flow we talked about earlier.
+The goal you should set yourself is to do more activities that result in a state of flow.

 Remember, the now isn’t found in your mind, it is found all around you in the things you do.